Pigmentation treatment Sydney – Cleon By Dr Brandon, Potts Point

 Melasma is a specific hormonal pigmentation condition, most commonly triggered by sun exposure, hormonal changes, or pregnancy.
 It tends to be symmetrical and can recur.
 Hyperpigmentation is a broader term for any darkening of the skin, which may result from sun damage, inflammation, or other causes.
 The distinction matters because the treatment approach is significantly different.

 Cleon By Dr Brandon is a pigmentation clinic in Potts Point, Sydney.
 We treat hyperpigmentation, melasma, sun damage, rosacea, and post-inflammatory pigmentation.
-Online consultations are available Australia-wide for patients who want to discuss their concern before attending the clinic in person.
+Free video consultations are available for local patients who want to discuss their concern before attending the clinic in person.

 That’s a reasonable starting point.
 Dr Brandon assesses your current skin and structure from where things stand now, rather than from a previous plan.
 In some cases the approach may continue in a similar direction; in others it may need to be adjusted to address what previous treatment has produced.
 An honest assessment of what’s there is always the starting point.